Izzat-Learning-Data-Analysis-Udacity/Insession-Exercises/README.md

 Exercises made during the udacity supervisor sessions.

 Some exercises contained dataset files that were way too big to be uploaded on github, they can be downloaded manually based on the links provided in the notebook.

+Exercise 5 was redone in exercise 6, it's not too important.